LAND MANAGEMENT GOALS

 Control of invasive exotics is important to restore healthy native plant communities.
 CNC began major efforts to control autumn olive in 1987.
 Since that time large amounts of money and time has been spent on autumn olive control.
 Even with all the effort, autumn olive is still abundant at CNC and many new invasive species have moved in and taken over areas of native plants.
 Currently CNC is focusing most of its effort on approximately a dozen invasive exotic plant species, especially in areas that are not heavily infested yet, areas that are becoming monocultures of a certain species and in areas where they are crowding out trails.

-Chippewa Nature Center covers 1170 contiguous acres in southeastern Midland County, which can be explored on over 15 miles of hiking trails, including a 3.5-mile paved biking trail from Midland’s Tridge (all other trails are for foot travel only).
+Chippewa Nature Center covers 1200 acres in southeastern Midland County, which can be explored on over 19 miles of trails, including a 3.5-mile paved biking trail from Midland’s Tridge (all other trails are for foot travel only).
 Because the Center seeks to give visitors a natural experience, pets and smoking are prohibited on all its lands.
 Trails are open 365 days a year from dawn to dark, with some grooming for cross-country skiing.